Accelerated Bregman Proximal Gradient Methods for Relatively Smooth Convex Optimization: Numerical experiments

 \subsubsection{Experiment on synthetic data}

 In our first experiment, we set $m=80$ and $n=200$ and generated $n$ random vectors in $\reals^m$, where the entries of the vectors were generated following independent Gaussian distributions with zero mean and unit variance.
-The results are shown in Figure~\ref{fig:D-opt-sublinear}.
+The results are shown in Figures~\ref{fig:D-opt-sublinear} and~\ref{fig:D-opt-sublinear-time}.

 Figure~\ref{fig:D-opt-gamma-obj} shows the reduction of optimality gap by the BPG method~\eqref{eqn:BPG} and the ABPG method (Algorithm~\ref{alg:ABPG}) with four different values of~$\gamma$.
 For $\gamma=1$, the ABPG method converges with $O(k^{-1})$ rate, but is slower than the BPG method.
 When we increase~$\gamma$ to~$1.5$ and then~$2$, the ABPG method is significantly faster than BPG.
 Interestingly, ABPG still converges with $\gamma=2.2$ (which is larger than the intrinsic TSE $\gammain=2$) and is even faster than with $\gamma=2$.
 To better understand this phenomenon, we plot the local triangle-scaling gain